 About the course

-The DPhil in Pharmacology offers a very wide range of topics, from calcium signalling to cardiovascular pharmacology and neuropharmacology.
+The DPhil in Pharmacology offers a wide range of cutting-edge research topics within a multi-disciplinary and world-renowned department (ranked number 1 by subject since 2019 in the QS World Ranking), from calcium signalling to cardiovascular pharmacology, neuropharmacology and medicinal chemistry.

 On the DPhil, your research will be carried out at Oxford under the supervision of a member of academic staff.
-You will work within their research group on a project at the forefront of the subject, and at the end of your time with the department you will produce a doctoral thesis that represents a significant advance in the field.
-You will become the world expert in your research area and you will have demonstrated that you are an original and creative thinker capable of independent scientific work at a very high level.
+You will work within their research group on a project at the forefront of the subject.

 On starting as a probationary research student, besides regular monitoring undertaken by your supervisor and department, the University checks your progress twice - firstly, your transfer to DPhil status and secondly, the confirmation of your DPhil status.